 - Rough ridges or ledges on surfaces of enamel

 - Incisal edges of the teeth become grooved and chipped, exposing underlying dentin

 - Incisal chipping on the teeth, which may appear darker/more yellow as dentin is exposed

-Treatment for Acidic Erosion:
+Treatment for Acidic Erosion

 - The key here is prevention and management.
-Keep the acidity level of your mouth as close to neutral as possible by minimizing length and frequency of exposure with any acidic drinks and foods.
+Keep the acidity level of your mouth as close to neutral as possible by minimizing length and frequency of exposure to any acidic drinks and foods.

 - Identify your risk factors.

 - Avoid or reduce frequent intake of acidic beverages